 \item The \emph{Gross–Neveu model with N flavors} \cite{1974PhRvD..10.3235G} is a model for \(N\) interacting fermions in two-dimensional Minkowski space:

 The spinors that we are considering here are twisted spinors, more precisely \(\psi\in\Gamma(\Sigma M\otimes\mathbb{R}^N)\).

-\item The nonlinear supersymmetric sigma model consists of a map \(\phi\) between two Riemannian manifolds \(M\) and \(N\) and a vector spinor \(\psi\in\Gamma(\Sigma M\otimes\phi^\ast TN)\).
-Moreover, \(R^N\) is the curvature tensor on \(N\) and \(\D\) denotes the Dirac operator acting on vector spinors.
-The energy functional under consideration is
+\item The nonlinear supersymmetric sigma model in quantum field theory consists of a map \(\phi\) between two Riemannian manifolds \(M\) and \(N\) and a spinor along that map.
+Moreover, \(R^N\) is the curvature tensor on \(N\) and \(\D\) denotes the corresponding Dirac operator.
+The action functional under consideration is

-The critical points of this functional became known in the mathematical literature as \emph{Dirac-harmonic maps with curvature term}. \end{enumerate} In the models (1)-(4) from above the real parameter \(\lambda\) can be interpreted as mass, whereas the real constant \(\mu\) describes the strength of interaction.
+The critical points of this functional became known in the mathematics literature as \emph{Dirac-harmonic maps with curvature term}.
+In contrast to the physics literature this mathematical version of the nonlinear supersymmetric sigma model employs commuting spinors while in physics anticommuting spinors are used. \end{enumerate} In the models (1)-(4) from above the real parameter \(\lambda\) can be interpreted as mass, whereas the real constant \(\mu\) describes the strength of interaction.
 All of the models listed above lead to nonlinear Dirac equations of the form

-Note that in the physical literature Clifford multiplication is usually expressed as matrix multiplication with \(\gamma^\mu\) and the complex volume element is referred to as \(\gamma^5\).
-In contrast to the physical literature we will always assume that spinors are commuting, whereas in the physical literature they are mostly assumed to be Grassmann-valued.
+Note that in the physics literature Clifford multiplication is usually expressed as matrix multiplication with \(\gamma^\mu\) and the complex volume element is referred to as \(\gamma^5\).
+In contrast to the physics literature we will always assume that spinors are commuting, whereas in the physics literature they are mostly assumed to be Grassmann-valued.
 For simplicity we will mainly focus on the Soler model.

 Several existence results for equations of the form \eqref{nonlinear-dirac} are available: In \cite{MR2813439} existence results for nonlinear Dirac equations on compact spin manifolds are obtained.
 For \(n\geq 4\) existence results for nonlinear Dirac equation with critical exponent on compact spin manifolds, that is